Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

-\textbf{Stage 1:} We first optimize $U(\theta)$ for the ground state alone by minimizing energy expectation value (not variance), ensuring convergence to the lowest energy state via the Rayleigh-Ritz variational principle.
+\textit{Stage 1} We first optimize $U_\mathrm{HVA}(\theta)$ for the ground state alone by minimizing energy expectation value (not variance), ensuring convergence to the lowest-energy state via the Rayleigh-Ritz variational principle.
 Initializing all parameters to small values close to zero ensures reliable convergence.

-\textbf{Stage 2:} We use the optimized ground-state parameters $\theta_{\mathrm{GS}}$ as initialization for optimizing the full subspace cost functions:
+\textit{Stage 2} We use the optimized ground-state parameters $\theta_{\mathrm{GS}}$ as initialization for optimizing the full subspace cost functions:

 where $X_{i}|\mathrm{ref}\rangle$ form the 1QP basis of $H_{0}$.
-If the ground-state unitary provides a good approximation to the true ground state, then $U(\theta_{\mathrm{GS}}) X_{i} U(\theta_{\mathrm{GS}})^\dagger$ acts as an approximate excitation operator.
-For the one-dimensional TFIM this initialization already provides nearly exact 1QP states, requiring minimal further optimization.
-For two-dimensional TFIM and models with longitudinal field, the initialization provides a good starting point that improves convergence compared to random parametrization, though substantial optimization is still required to achieve accurate decoupling.
+If the ground-state unitary provides a good approximation to the true ground state, then $U_\mathrm{HVA}(\theta_{\mathrm{GS}}) X_{i} U_\mathrm{HVA}(\theta_{\mathrm{GS}})^\dagger$ acts as an approximate excitation operator.
+For the one-dimensional TFIM, this initialization already provides nearly exact 1QP states, requiring minimal further optimization.
+For two-dimensional TFIM and models with longitudinal field, the initialization provides a good starting point that improves convergence compared to random parametrization, though substantial optimization is still required to achieve accurate decoupling.\\

 The ground-state solution provides a physics-informed initialization strategy that leverages the already-optimized ground-state parameters.
 This approach reflects warm-start principles, beginning optimization with lower initial cost function values compared to random initialization, and proves effective in most cases.
 However, as we show in Secs.~\ref{sec:2D} and \ref{sec:TFIM+LF}, it can lead to local minima for variance-based cost functions when optimizing larger clusters, while trace-based approaches remain robust.
 In cases where convergence issues arise, initializing parameters near zero provides more stable convergence despite starting with higher initial cost function values.